Planned Labrador Retriever litter

 I'm Lizzie M., the breeder behind SciFi Labradors located in Chehalis, WA.
 Form Follows Function.
 This is a concept that I work to uphold in my breeding goals.
 A Labrador should conform to the breed standard, have a good work ethic with intense drive while still being a good companion in the home.
-I strive to breed dogs that are as healthy as possible.
+The best way to contact me is through my webpage.

 Why did you start breeding?